Policies

 - Refurbish Park Pool using £5 million of Community Infrastructure Levy funding the council currently holds

-- Build a new leisure hub in Skelmersdale with £5 million of Community Infrastructure Levy funding to be supplemented by funds from the Skelmersdale Town Centre Master Plan and future CIL receipts to cover the short term borrowing required
+- Support the building of a new leisure hub in Skelmersdale with £5 million of Community Infrastructure Levy funding to be supplemented with future such receipts while using the reduction in running costs that a new centre would bring to cover the extra borrowing required

-- Purchase the empty Glenburn site in Skelmersdale from the County Council, pictured, and, in consultation with the local community, bring forward a mixed development on the site to include a new Community Sports Village
+- Work with the County Council, and, in consultation with the local community, bring forward a mixed development on the Glenburn site to include a new Community Sports Village

 - Complete the long-delayed Borough Council Ormskirk-Burscough linear park providing greater safe opportunities for walking and cycling